-Background and Intent: Fellows who have previously completed residency programs have demonstrated sufficient competence to enter autonomous practice within their core specialty.
+Background and Intent: Fellows who have previously completed residency programs have demonstrated sufficient competence to enter autonomous\independent practice within their core specialty.
 This option is designed to enhance fellows' maturation and competence in their core specialty.
 This enables fellows to occupy a dual role in the health system: as learners in their subspecialty, and as credentialed practitioners in their core specialty.
 Hours worked in independent practice during fellowship still fall under the clinical and educational work hour limits.
-See Program Director Guide for more details.
+See Program Director Guide to the Common Program Requirements for more details.